-However, the lectures using these educational materials should be more widespread if we want to let the HCD concepts penetrate into all of the industries.
+However, the lectures using these educational materials should be more widespread if we let the HCD concepts penetrate all the industries.
 More and more promotions will be needed, and they remain our future work.
 Furthermore, more evaluations to improve educational materials should be conducted.
 It will be an ongoing task as part of the WG's future activities.